BVSc Veterinary Science: Accelerated Graduate Entry (D102)

-The following degrees from the University of Bristol can be accepted for entry: Applied Anatomy, Biochemistry, Biology, Biomedical Science, Cancer Biology and Immunology, Cellular and Molecular Medicine, Chemistry, Medical Microbiology, Neuroscience, Pharmacology, Physics, Physiology, Psychology, Veterinary Nursing and Bioveterinary Science, Veterinary Nursing and Companion Animal Behaviour (from 2022), Virology and Immunology, Zoology.
+The following degrees from the University of Bristol can be accepted for entry: Applied Anatomy, Biochemistry, Biology, Biomedical Science, Cancer Biology and Immunology, Cellular and Molecular Medicine, Chemistry, Medical Microbiology, Neuroscience, Pharmacology, Physics, Physiological Science, Psychology, Veterinary Nursing and Bioveterinary Science, Veterinary Nursing and Companion Animal Behaviour (from 2022), Virology and Immunology, Zoology.
 We will also consider applications with these degree titles from any UK university.

 Bioveterinary Science and Marine Biology from any UK university are also accepted for entry.

-We will accept Mathematics degrees from the University of Bristol.
-Mathematics degrees from other institutions or other science-related degree courses, including those achieved overseas, may also be considered on a case-by-case basis.
+Other science-related degree courses, including those achieved overseas, may also be considered on a case-by-case basis.